ligato/docs/docs/plugins/connection-plugins.md

 // Register our GRPC request handler/service using generated RegisterGreeterServer:
 RegisterGreeterServer(plugin.GRPC.Server(), &GreeterService{})
 ```
-Once the handler is registered with the GRPC plugin, and the agent is running, you can use a GRPC client to call the service.
+Once the handler is registered with the GRPC plugin, and the agent is running, you can use a gRPC client to call the service.

 ---

 **Examples & Tutorials**

-* [GRPC client example][grpc-client-tutorial] shows how to create a client for the GRPC Server
+* [GRPC client example][grpc-client-example] shows how to create a client for the GRPC Server
-* [GRPC server example][grpc-server-tutorial] shows how to create a GRPC Server
+* [GRPC server example][grpc-server-example] shows how to create a GRPC Server
 * [GRPC handler tutorial][grpc-handler-tutorial]
 * [GRPC VPP notifications example][example-grpc-vpp-notifications]
 * [GRPC VPP configuration example][example-grpc-vpp-remote]